top of page

-In 2013, there was no support group for those with endometriosis in the Perth metropolitan region.
-After many years feeling isolated and alone with endometriosis, and recognising an absence of social and cultural support, Joanne McCormick established an online support network to fill the void; Endometriosis Perth Sisterhood of Support (EPSS).
+In 2013, there was no support group for people with endometriosis in the Perth metropolitan region.
+After many years of feeling isolated and alone with endometriosis, and recognising an absence of social and cultural support, Joanne McCormick established an online support network to fill the void; Endometriosis Perth Sisterhood of Support (EPSS).

-EPSS began advocating in 2016, raising the public awareness of endometriosis in Western Australia via marketing and social media campaigns.
+EPSS began advocating in 2016, raising public awareness of endometriosis in Western Australia via marketing and social media campaigns.
 We have continued to be active, providing online peer support services and facilitating the successful running of six events per year.
 We continue to film our larger educational sessions to make the information readily accessible to those unable to attend.

 In recognition of this work, were nominated as finalists in the global WEGO Health Awards for two consecutive years, as well as receiving ConnectGroups New & Emerging Support Group Award in 2017.

-Today we proudly support our improved mission and purpose as Endometriosis Western Australia Incorporated.
+Today we proudly support our improved mission and purpose as EndometriosisWA.

 bottom of page